ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 We recommend using the `N < 10 ` value; performance is reduced with large `N` values.
 Maximum value of ` N = 65536`.

+**Parameters**

+- 'N' is the number of elements to return.

+If the parameter is omitted, default value 10 is used.

 **Arguments**

-- 'N' is the number of values.
-- ' x ' – The column.
+- ' x ' – The value to calculate frequency.

 **Example**